MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botany/morphology.md

 The color of Achillea millefolium flowers is predominantly white or pinkish, with distinct yellow centers.
 These flowers have a smooth texture and a shiny surface.
 They lack sepals, and their petals are arranged in a pentamerous fashion, with five petals in each flower.
 The stamen number matches the number of petals (five), while the pistil is singular.
 The ovary is situated beneath the petals and is approximately 1 mm in length.
 The style is short, around 1 mm, and ends in a bifid stigma.

 Yarrow flowers also possess bracts, which are linear and green in color.
 These flowers are stalked (pedicellate) and typically grow on peduncles of varying lengths, supporting the inflorescence's structure.
 Each individual flower attaches to the peduncle via a pedicel, which also varies in length depending on the specific flower.

+The following table shows in detail the morphological characteristics of Achillea millefolium flowers.

 | Characteristic | Description |
 | --- | --- |